-With a substantial following, he opened his shop and roastery in the alley next to Wabash Station, behind Artlandish Gallery and Ernie’s Café in November of 2013.
-He has since trained “a small, but dedicated staff,” he said.
+With a substantial following, Dave opened a shop and roastery in the alley next to Wabash Station on North Tenth Street, behind Artlandish Gallery and Ernie’s Café, in November 2013.
+He has since trained “a small, but dedicated staff.”
 Among Fretboard’s local regulars are the folks who live and work in the North Village Arts District.
-His son, Everett, 6 years old, and daughter, Willow, 10 months—are regular visitors, though for now they come more for the company and atmosphere than for the coffee.
+Son Everett and daughter Willow are regular visitors; for now they come more for the company and atmosphere than for the coffee.

-Still, true to the business’ roots, Elman reserves his Saturday mornings for the Columbia Farmers Market, where he continues to brew hot French press coffee.
-He brings bags of whole-bean coffee —roasted within days of coming to the market — and usually has jugs of their signature low-acid cold brew.
+Still, true to the business’ roots, Dave reserves Saturday mornings for Columbia Farmers Market, where he continues to brew hot French press coffee.
+He brings bags of whole-bean coffee —roasted within days of the market — and usually has jugs of Fretboard’s signature low-acid cold brew.

-In the summer of 2015, the Fretboard crew even served honey lavender lemonade that used local honey and organic lemons from Clover’s Natural Market.
+In summer 2015, the Fretboard crew added honey lavender lemonade that uses local honey and organic lemons from Clovers Natural Market to their farmers’ market offerings.

-Elman looks forward to market days, he said, because he likes to engage with both customers and the farmers.
-“We enjoy getting to know customers who may not make it downtown to our shop but are regulars every week at the farmer’s market.”
-Also, market time also allows for more “intimate conversations about our coffee, our roasting style, and sourcing,” he said.
+Dave looks forward to Saturdays because he likes to engage with customers and the farmers.
+“We enjoy getting to know customers who may not make it downtown to our shop, but are regulars every week at the farmers market.”
+Market time also allows for more “intimate conversations about our coffee, our roasting style, and sourcing,” he said.

-In addition to the North Village Arts District and the Columbia Farmers Market, Fretboard Coffee is also served or sold by the bag at Harold’s Doughnuts, both Clover’s Natural Market locations, Lucky’s Market, the Hy-Vees on West Broadway and Nifong in the natural market section, Cafe Berlin, Barred Owl Butcher & Table, Meriwether Cafe, Papa Cat Cafe, Nourish, Bank of Missouri and Callaway Bank.
+In addition to the North Village Arts District and Columbia Farmers Market, Fretboard Coffee is served or sold by the bag at Harold’s Doughnuts, Clovers Natural markets, Hy-Vee health market locations on West Broadway and Nifong Boulevard, Cafe Berlin, Barred Owl Butcher & Table, Meriwether Cafe, Papa’s Cat Cafe, Nourish Cafe and Market, and Callaway Bank.